 Snacks – as mentioned above

-Cash – most vendors will accept card but wifi connection in convention centers are typically horrible and can slow the card process way down
+Cash – most vendors will accept cards but wifi connections in convention centers are typically horrible and can slow the card process way down

 Woo hoo!
 I’m so excited for you and this is just the planning phase.
 I hope you’re excited too!
 Comic Con is so much fun, you’ll never want to leave.

-Most important aspect of the day is to have fun!
+The most important aspect of the day is to have fun!
 You’re surrounded by a bunch of geeks who love fandoms just as much as you do.
-Strike up conversations while waiting in lines for panels or special guest opportunities, you may make some new friends.
-So let’s talk about it, what are you favorite things you look forward to at comic con? comment below!
+Strike up conversations while waiting in lines for panels or special guest opportunities, and you may make some new friends.
+So let’s talk about it, what are your favorite things you look forward to at comic con? comment below!